Internships: The Why, Where, When, and How

 An internship is generally a semester-long, supervised work experience related to a student's major or career goal for which the student may earn academic credit.
 They can be completed sooner, but typically students fill their internship requirement junior and senior year.

-- Geographic location of internship (Where is it located?)
+- Geographic location of the internship (Where is it located?)

 - Pay (Is it a paid or unpaid internship?)

-- Academic credit (Will it be for academic credit or not?)
+- Academic credit (Is it for academic credit or not?)